nate-adkins/nate-adkins.github.io/_pages/about.md

 ![]({{ site.baseurl }}/assets/images/colorado.jpg)

-I am a Senior at West Virginia University (WVU) pursing a degree in Computer Engineering.
-I am currently serving as Algorithms Team Lead on the WVU University Rover Challenge Team, leading software development and robot autonomy development for my third year in a row.
-I am highly interested in robotics and software development, and I am seeking a full time position in those areas.
+Currently, I am a Senior at West Virginia University (WVU) pursuing a degree in Computer Engineering.
+I serve as the Algorithms Team Lead for the WVU University Rover Challenge Team (URC), where I have led software development and robot autonomy efforts for three consecutive years.
+I am passionate about robotics and software development and am actively seeking a full-time position in these fields.

+My experience in robotics includes research in swarm robotics, integrating mapping and autonomy systems on both indoor and outdoor ground-based robots, developing resiliant robot autonomy systems, and winning consecutive international robotics competitions.